pghalliday/windows-vagrant-boxes/README.md

 - VM_NAME is the name of the VM in VirtualBox
 - BOX_NAME is the name of the output file, eg. `windows.box`

-The to add the box to vagrant
+Then to add the box to vagrant

 ```
 vagrant box add BOX_NAME_WITHOUT_EXTENSION BOX_NAME